-Evidently, Alyssa again heard the call of the wild.
+Evidently, Alyssa again heard the call.

 “Now I understand why Republicans like to discredit actors and our political views.
 Stay in your lane, Jon!
 Has been!
 F-lister trying to stay relevant!
 Nobody cares what an out of touch actor thinks!”